yiisoft/yii2/docs/guide/tutorial-yii-integration.md

 You can install such libraries by taking the following two simple steps:

 1. modify the `composer.json` file of your application and specify which Composer packages you want to install.
-2. run `php composer.phar install` to install the specified packages.
+2. run `composer install` to install the specified packages.

 The classes in the installed Composer packages can be autoloaded using the Composer autoloader.
 Make sure the [entry script](structure-entry-scripts.md) of your application contains the following lines to install